 Positives: Alabama transfer who was the starting nickel back for Central Florida.
 Well-built cornerback effective facing the action.
 Flips his hips transitioning with opponents, effectively covers receivers on crossing patterns, and displays a good burst to the ball.
 Physical and engages receivers at the line of scrimmage.
 Fires upfield defending the run.
 Strong for his size, defeats blocks, and works to make plays on the ball handler.
 Effective reading and diagnosing the action.

-Negatives: Possesses average play speed.
+Negatives: Possesses average play speed despite timing 4.41 seconds in the forty at his pro day.
 Hesitates to react to receivers’ moves off the line and is usually a half-step behind opponents.
 Average instincts.

 Analysis: Robinson was given middle-round grades by scouts entering the season but plays more like a late-round choice.
 He’s a dime back who must face the action, and at the same time, he must improve his instincts.